 These "Renaissance Scholars" are passionate about many interests, and this enthusiasm spills over into all disciplines that they teach, lending each lesson to interdisciplinary analysis and linkages to a diverse array of topics.
 Furthermore, University School teachers are committed to demonstrating and maintaining a healthy and ethical environment.
 Our faculty have the highest expectations for each other and for each student in all areas of their development: intellectually, physically, emotionally, ethically, and socially.
 It is in this type of atmosphere that our students can begin to grow and to develop their own interests while feeling supported by the school (family) community.

-Math Department Chair
+Middle School Director, Math Department Chair

 Recently retired from a 30-year career at the College of Charleston where he was Associate Vice President for Enrollment Management and Dean of Admissions, Don Burkard is a member of the college counseling team at University School.
 His inside higher education insight along with his skills as a counselor combine to make him an invaluable aid for our students.
 Don especially enjoys focusing on the juniors and seniors and their journey to college and beyond.
 He resides in Mt.
 Pleasant with his wife Mary, and he enjoys traveling to explore and to see his three children and his grandchildren.
 "In my time at University School, I have discovered the overall culture of USL to be unique, in that throughout my career I have rarely encountered a school environment based on so much mutual respect, high level of engagement among students and faculty, and a dedicated commitment for advancing the teaching-learning process."